isc-projects/bind9/doc/notes/notes-9.18.18.rst

 ~~~~~~~~~~~~~~~~

 - The :any:`dialup` and :any:`heartbeat-interval` options have been
-  deprecated and will be removed in a future release. :gl:`#3700`
+  deprecated and will be removed in a future BIND 9 release. :gl:`#3700`

 Feature Changes
 ~~~~~~~~~~~~~~~